-Despite our size, relative to that of a mainstream setting, we are planning to have a wealth of provision available to our learners.
-Extensive learning facilities combined with therapy areas and a multitude of engaging outdoor spaces will ensure we offer our students the very best learning environment.
-All areas of the school will be autism friendly spaces and will be designed to link fully with our curriculum.
+Despite our size, relative to that of a mainstream setting, we have a wealth of provision available to our learners.
+Extensive learning facilities combined with therapy areas and a multitude of engaging outdoor spaces ensure we offer our students the very best learning environment.
+All areas of the school are autism friendly spaces and designed to link fully with our curriculum.

 LIFE SKILLS PROVISION

 Used to explicitly teach our students skills for future independence, the flat comprises of a living room with TV and sofas, a domestic kitchen with cooking and washing facilities and a toilet/shower room.

 This space enables students to experience the world from the safety and security of their school.
 Using Virtual Reality and immersive technology our young people learn valuable life skills such as navigating their communities, video-modelling real life situations (e.g. shopping in supermarkets, using public transport) and experiencing different work environments.
 Academic learning also comes alive as our students relive history, take field trips to far off countries or explore our oceans!

 A small café style dining area is an integral feature of the school’s design.
 Here students learn to order and collect their food, find seats and handle money.
 Older students may also run community sessions here and sell homemade produce, developing entrepreneurial and commercial skills.

 upper & lower school common rooms

 Upper and Lower Common Rooms: Students have the opportunity to socialise and spend time building friendships and relationships with peers.
 Toys, games consoles, TVs and sofas are used to create a welcoming environment which mimics that of home.

 Teaching classrooms are predominantly low-stimulation environments.
 Every classroom connects to an individual learning area for times when children need some time apart to learn.
 All classrooms have access to safe and secure outdoor areas and dedicated cloakroom space and toileting facilities.